jolaya182/nateServerWordCount/README.md

 # nateServerWordCount
-client server application that submits a ulr and text document and returns a word count of that text document
+Client server application in where the user submits a url text and the application fetches a text document.
+The application returns a word count from that text document.

 <img src="src/pictures/nateFormGif.gif" title="nate"/>